Brian Saunders (weightlifter)

-Brian Saunders was a male weightlifter who competed for England.
+Brian Saunders (born c.1944) is a male former weightlifter who competed for England at the Commonwealth Games.

-Weightlifting career
+Biography

 Saunders was the last person to be both the British Amateur Weight Lifters' Association (BAWLA) weightlifting champion and BAWLA powerlifting champion; the latter of which he won in 1970 and 1974.

-He represented England in the super heavyweight category of +110 kg Combined, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+He represented the England team in the +110 kg super heavyweight category, at the 1970 British Commonwealth Games in Edinburgh, Scotland.

+In May 1971, he won the British super-heavyweight title.
+He was a computer operator and was living at Mays Lane in Earley at the time.